rdkcentral/rdkservices/docs/api/WifiPlugin.md

 <a name="getSupportedSecurityModes"></a>
 ## *getSupportedSecurityModes*

-(Version 2) Returns the Wifi security modes that the device supports.
+Returns the Wifi security modes that the device supports.

 ### Events